tanussingh/EyeSpy/ReadMe.md

-# RecSoft
+# EyeSpy

-RecSoft is a Recognition Software that will ultimately be capable of oject recognition in realtime.
+EyeSpy is a Recognition Software that will ultimately be capable of oject recognition in realtime.
 It will also perform various calculations as it recognizes objects from the live feed.

 ### Team Members: